thin-edge/thin-edge.io/docs/src/requirements/child-devices.md

 * **Use-Case 1: Gathering telemetry data from connected PLCs and handle as Measurements, Alarms or Events**
    - a process on the thin-edge device collects process-data from a CODESYS PLC via local network (using the CODESYS PLC handler)
    - per each connected PLC a process is running
+   - the process pushes gathered PLC's process-data to thin-edge measurements, alarms or events
    - the process has a configuration file that contains mapping information, meaning which process-data to push to which thin-edge measurement, alarm or event;
      and which child-device ID to use

 * **Use-Case 2: Applying/updating data-mapping configuration of PLCs using Configuration Management**
    - the process' configuration (see process configuration file in use-case 1) is managed by Configuration Management
    - each PLC appears as child-device in the Cloud, that supports individual Configuration Management functionality per child-device
+   - thereby data mapping can be changed or extended from cloud side

 * **Use-Case 3: Update application on connected PLCs using Software Management**
+   - each PLC appears as child-device in the Cloud, that supports individual Software Management functionality
-   - a commandline tool on the thin-edge device is capable to remove or update the CODESYS application running on the connected PLCs (using the CODESYS PLC handler)
+   - a commandline tool on the thin-edge device is capable to send a CODESYS application (one file) to a connected PLC, and start it
-   - a Software Management plugin (one for all PLCs or individual plugins per PLC) uses the commandline tool remove or update the CODESYS application on the according PLC on request
+   - on an incoming SW Management update request for a PLC that commandline tool is invoked to install the CODESYS application on the according PLC
-   - each PLC appears as child-device in the Cloud, that supports individual Software Management functionality per child-device

-NOTE 1: The PLCs are already long time in production and must not be touched/modified (to avoid any risc in the production line).
-NOTE 2: Could be also another PLC than CODESYS or even another device than a PLC.
+NOTE 1: For use-cases above the external device could be also another PLC than CODESYS or even another device than a PLC.

-NOTE 3: Use-case(s) with external device than can directly access thin-edge interfaces (e.g. tedge/measurements) not yet covered.
+NOTE 2: Use-case(s) with external device that can directly access thin-edge interfaces (e.g. tedge/measurements) not yet covered.

 # Requirements